-But the risks are rarely as high as they are now for the U.S. and most major industrial nations.
+But the risks are rarely as high as they are now for the US and most major industrial nations.
 Such fundamental economic decisions will move a country forward (or backward) for decades, not months, and can't be undone quickly.

-A favorite of the Keynesian crowd, he claimed earlier this week that fixing the deficit is important but added that "doing it now would be disastrous."
+Nobel Prize-winning economist and New York Times columnist Dr. Paul Krugman is at it again.
+He claimed earlier this week that fixing the deficit is important, but added that "doing it now would be disastrous."
 He also observed that the 10-year U.S. debt situation isn't really all that bad.

 I don’t know how he can make that argument with a straight face.

 For five years now, Dr. Krugman has argued that increasing U.S. government spending is vital to our nation's recovery.
 And for five years he's been dead wrong.

 Dr. Krugman claims that "we" just haven't spent enough money... yet.

 Here's why that makes him very dangerous...

 Behind the scenes of the Fiscal Cliff debate, there was plenty of f-bombing, poison pilling, and grandstanding leading up to the deal - and that was before the members of Congress and the Senate actually got serious with their usual ultimatums, followed by earnest- looking sound bites and posturing.
 But what gets me really riled up is the amount of "pork" contained in the bill...

 The hope is that Abe's promises of fresh stimulus, unlimited spending and placing a priority on domestic infrastructure will be the elixir that restores Japan's global muscle.